Cruising through Greece is like stepping back in time

 Mykonos is where the beautiful people come to party, some on the superyachts that dot the large bay.
 The island seems to burst out of the sea, spilling chic eateries, artsy galleries, decorated staircases, and classic Greek island architecture in every direction.
 The town is made up of narrow alleys where tiny restaurants are shoehorned into every corner.
 Fashion boutiques carry everything from designer dresses to handmade flip-flops that are so beautifully arrayed, it nearly makes a shopper out of even me.
 Souvlaki (the popular Greek fast food of meat on a skewer) wafts on the breeze that curls around alley corners, and every door is a work of art.

 The Meltemi wasn’t letting up so we book ferry tickets to Delos, the neighboring island, all of which is an active archeological dig.
-There are no tavernas, no discos, no shops, and most important, no anchoring, which is why you take a ferry.
+There are no tavernas, no discos, no shops, and most importantly, no anchoring, which is why you take a ferry.

 Delos is the antithesis to Mykonos.
 It’s the birthplace of the twin gods Artemis and Apollo and was a hopping place back in 1500-1200 BC.
 Today, however, it’s a place to contemplate the ages and how even hearty civilizations can disappear.
-The island’s ancient homes, shops and temples are amazingly well preserved.
+The island’s ancient homes, shops, and temples are amazingly well preserved.
 We walk along the Terrace of Lions that looks out over the Sacred Lake (drained in 1926 by anthropologists trying to eradicate mosquitos).
 It’s downright otherworldly.
 The site steps back a few centuries and you’ll want to dust off memories of high school mythology classes to take it all in.
 Much of the once-colorful mosaics are left exposed to the elements, which must give museum curators around the world nightmares.

 After three days, we dislodge our anchor from an underwater cable and say goodbye to Mykonos just in time to ride the last of the Meltemi to Milos, an island made famous by the discovery of the Venus de Milo, which was unearthed there by a farmer in 1820.